Templers (Templars) Island

 Just north of the city, the 11km section of the Waimakariri River Regional Park known as Templers Island runs from Ōtūkaikino Stream to the Harewood Crossbank at McLeans Island.
 Templers Island connects to the McLeans Forest trail network.
 Templers Island includes The Sanctuary, which is the last remaining sizeable freshwater wetland in the lower Waimakariri River.
 More than 40 native plant species have been observed in the wetland.

-It has extensive areas of regenerating native vegetation beneath the exotic river control plantings.
-Templars Island is home to many waterfowl and braided river bird species.
+With extensive areas of regenerating native vegetation beneath the exotic trees planted for river control, Templers Island is home to many waterfowl and braided river bird species.

 This park area can be accessed from Coutts Island Road.
 Whites Crossing picnic area, Lorimas Road and Rock Spur car parks all have vehicle access from Coutts Island Road.

-Public toilet - At the Whites Crossing picnic ground in Te Rauakaaka.
-Accessible via a bridge across the Ōtūkaikino Stream.
+- Public toilets - at the Whites Crossing picnic ground in Te Rauakaaka.
+Accessible via a bridge across the Ōtūkaikino Stream

-Picnic Areas - Whites Crossing: The focus for recreation at Whites Crossing is on swimming and picnicking.
-A picnic ground is at the mouth of the Ōtūkaikino stream providing the gateway to a variety of walks.
+- Picnic areas - the focus for recreation at Whites Crossing is on swimming and picnicking.
+A picnic ground is at the mouth of the Ōtūkaikino stream providing the gateway to a variety of walks

-Nature walking - The Sanctuary, near the end of Coutts Island Road is the last remaining sizeable freshwater swamp in the lower Waimakariri River.
+- Nature walking - The Sanctuary, near the end of Coutts Island Road is the last remaining sizeable freshwater swamp in the lower Waimakariri River.
 More than 40 native plant species have been recorded in this spring-fed swamp.
-It is also an ideal habitat for the secretive bittern, marsh crake and spotted crake.
-Long term restoration of the swamp began in 2008.
+It is also an ideal habitat for the secretive matuku-hurepō (Australasian bittern), marsh crake and spotted crake.
 The Sanctuary can be best viewed from the Templers Trail.

 History